 When choosing a pension scheme for your staff, you should look at different schemes before you decide which is suitable for you and your staff.

 It’s important to know whether a scheme will accept all your staff, what the costs will be and whether it will work with your payroll.
 Also, If you have staff who don’t pay income tax, it’s important to check that the scheme uses ‘relief at source’ to add tax relief from the government.

 The Pensions Regulator has guidance to help you find out what to look for when choosing a pension scheme.

 Every three years, you will need to put certain staff back into a workplace pension scheme and make contributions to it.
 This process is called re-enrolment.
 The Pensions Regulator will contact you ahead of your re-enrolment date to let you know what you need to do, and by when.
 It’s important the right person is receiving information, notifications, and reminders from The Pensions Regulator.
 Update your contact details online.

 Re-enrolment – do you know when this impacts your business?
-If you automatically enrolled your staff into a workplace pension around three years ago (in 2013/14), then you should be aware that you will soon be reaching your re-enrolment deadline.
+If you automatically enrolled your staff into a workplace pension around three years ago, then you should be aware that you will soon be reaching your re-enrolment deadline.
 At your chosen re-enrolment date, you will need to put certain staff back into an automatic enrolment pension scheme.
 As part of your legal re-enrolment duties, you’ll also need to complete a re-declaration of compliance to tell The Pensions Regulator what you’ve done.